ginerorama/MoltInspector/README.md

 <br />
 Figure1.
 Molt inspector generates a txt file showing the number of molt phases of each worn.

+To make a fast inspection of the molt phases, a clustermaps analysis has been implemeted to show trend-corrected data for up to 96 independently monitored animals

 ## Requires
 Tkinter, Numpy, Matplotlib, Seaborn and Scipy modules